adarshreddy-g/amfoss-tasks/Task-08/README.md

-# Perceval
+# Sir Perceval’s quest

 ## Task
-To retrieve the commits of all the repositories from amFOSS projects
+To retrieve the commits of all the repositories from amFOSS projects.